Prashant Bhat

 His current research interests stem directly from patient encounters during medical school where he learned that many patients with cancer, cutaneous disease, or other diseases corresponding to aberrant transcription – have a wide array of mutations in the non-coding regions of their genomes.
 Furthermore, the nucleus is spatially organized such that DNA, RNA, and protein molecules involved in shared functional and regulatory processes are compartmentalized in three-dimensional (3D) structures.
 These structures are emerging as a paradigm for gene regulation, a highly complex process that requires the dynamic coordination of hundreds of regulatory factors around precise targets in different cell states.
 He has contributed to development of a novel method called Split Pool Recognition of Interactions by Tag Extension (SPRITE) that generates high-resolution global maps of RNA and DNA interactions (Quinodoz et al Cell 2018, Quinodoz, Bhat et al Cell 2021, Quinodoz, Bhat et al Nature Protocols 2021), which generated a view of nuclear organization around several essential nuclear functions.

-Focusing on RNA processing, specifically co-transcriptional splicing, he is now applying SPRITE and genome-wide splicing measurements to study the relationship between compartmentalization of splicing factors and the kinetics of splicing.
+Focusing on RNA processing, specifically co-transcriptional splicing, he applied SPRITE and genome-wide splicing measurements to study the relationship between compartmentalization of splicing factors and the kinetics of splicing (Bhat et al BioRxiv 2023).
 He is also interested in identifying molecular factors in and around RNA splicing hubs that affect genome-wide splicing of nascent pre-mRNAs.
 The results of his work aim to address how spatial compartmentalization of biomolecules increases the local concentration of reactants and enzymes such that greater efficiency is achieved in scenarios where rapid responses are required for cell survival.

 Prashant’s career goals include pursuing academic medicine, balancing basic science research and clinical practice.